-Completion of at least 30 credits, including CNSL 630, 640, 642\, 650, 651, 655, 660, 665, 667 and 673 as well as Violence Prevention and Child Abuse Workshops, is required prior to registration in either of the internship courses in School Counseling.
+Completion of at least 30 credits, including CNSL 630, 640, 642, 650, 651, 655, 660, 665, 667 and 673 as well as Violence Prevention and Child Abuse Workshops, is required prior to registration in either of the internship courses in School Counseling.
 Mental Health Counseling students must also complete 614 and 654 in order to be eligible for Internship.
 Supervised Internship placement must be applied for the semester prior to course registration.

-Note: For students who entered in fall, 2012 and thereafter CNSL 642 is replaced by CNSL 643 for School Counseling students and by CNSL 648 for Mental Health Counseling students.
+Note: For students who entered in Fall, 2012 and thereafter, CNSL 642 was replaced by CNSL 643 for School Counseling students and by CNSL 648 for Mental Health Counseling students.

-Master of Science in Counseling
+Master of Science in Counseling WITH CERTIFICATION IN School Counseling

 Arthur G. McCann, Ph.D.

-Program Director
+Program Director 914-674-7670 amccann@mercy.edu

-914-674-7670

-amccann@mercy.edu

 Abby Hirsch, M.S.

-Director of Internship Placement 914-674-7428
+Director of Internship Placement 914-674-7428 ahirsch@mercy.edu

-ahirsch@mercy.edu